PacktPublishing/Azure-Machine-Learning-Engineering/README.md

 would like to thank the Packt team for their partnership in bringing this book forward, and for the opportunity they have provided.
 I would like to thank my team members for their amazing collaboration and teamwork

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803239309">https://packt.link/free-ebook/9781803239309 </a> </p>